Prince George’s County Human Trafficking Lawyer

 Under Md.
 Code, Crim.
 Law §11-303, several different types of actions may be prosecuted as human trafficking.

 Those who profit from human trafficking activities may be penalized as severely as those who participate in activities involving human trafficking victims.
 However, the person charged must “knowingly” accept financial benefits to be guilty.
-A Prince Georges County human trafficking lawyer could defend someone accused of “receiving anything of value from participation in a venture” by showing that they lacked awareness of the source.
+A human trafficking lawyer in PG County could defend someone accused of “receiving anything of value from participation in a venture” by showing that they lacked awareness of the source.

 Actions Connected with Human Trafficking